ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/what-is-a-document-store.java.markdown

-# Client API : What is a Document Store
+# Client API: What is a Document Store

 A document store is our main client API object which establishes and manages the connection channel between an application and a database instance.
 It acts as the connection manager and also exposes methods to perform all operations which you can run against an associated server instance.